JackieC2027/AnimeQuoteRESTfulAPI/README.md

 ```

 # Conclusion
 The Flask Quote API allows you to manage a collection of quotes from various sources and characters.
 You can retrieve all the quotes, create new quotes, update existing quotes, and delete quotes using the provided endpoints.
-Along with documentation, the API has been deployed on Heroku through the link, https://git.heroku.com/limitless-atoll-82717.git.
 Feel free to explore and modify the API according to your requirements.